jscrip/JavaScrape/README.md

-# scrape
+# JavaScrape
-A collection of data scraping snippets built with JavaScript.
+A collection of data scraping bookmarklets.

 Work in progress.
 Check back soon!